 The Princess’ favorite part, she said, was when she buried her dad in sand.

 Just like me, the Little Man loved the swimming part of going to the beach, but playing in the sand isn’t our thing at all.
-So the two of us hung out on our beach beds while A and The Princess played by the beach.
+So the two of us hung out on beach beds while A and The Princess played by the beach.

 Once the sun set, we went to a grill by the beach (sorry, can’t remember the name!) and enjoyed a platter of pork barbecue with steamed white rice.
 I wanted to eat seafood, but since the Little Man and I seem to be having allergic reactions to certain kinds, we had to pass.

 I woke up early the next day because I know that the boat going back to Looc leaves by 9 in Caticlan.
 It’s the only boat going home so we had to catch it.
 Otherwise, we’ll have to stay in Boracay for another day.
 We were in Caticlan by 8:45, and to our surprise – the boat going to Looc left early!!!
 We found ourselves scrambling to find a way to go home.
-Thankfully, a tricycle driver pointed us to another port in Caticlan where locals board their boards.
+Thankfully, a tricycle driver pointed us to another port in Caticlan where locals board.
 He said there are boats there that go to Sta.
 Fe, another town in Romblon.
 We took our chance and boarded that boat instead.

 Unlike the tourist boats that dock in the main port of Caticlan, the one we boarded is a much smaller one.
-I found myself praying the whole time because we can really feel the big waves pounding on the boat.
+I found myself praying the whole time because we can really feel the big waves pounding at the boat.
 Thankfully, the minis fell asleep during the ride so they didn’t get scared.

 Before we knew it, we were already home.
 I expected to get a long sermon from all our grandparents in Looc because of the crazy adventure we went on.
 But, instead, they all just laughed it off.
 They were most amazed that the minis survived AND enjoyed the whole adventure.